SavingTool/hmrc-income-tax/README.md

 # HMRC Income Tax

-An ultra-fast, tiny TypeScript implementation of UK Income Tax & National Insurance calculations.
+An ultra-fast, tiny TypeScript implementation of common UK Income Tax & National Insurance calculations.
 See it in action on [SavingTool.co.uk](https://savingtool.co.uk).

+This library makes it easy to calculate, based on a PAYE taxable salary:

+- Personal Allowance
+- Income Tax
+- Employee National Insurance Contributions (Class 1, Category A only)
+- Student Loan Repayments (Plans 1, 2, 4, 5 or postgrad)

 Multiple versions of the HMRC rates can be supported, although only the follwing years have been implemented:

+- 2024/25
+- 2023/24 (default)
 - 2022/23
-- 2023/24

 Works in all modern browsers and Node.js (LTS recommended).